 Click here to learn more about her research.

 Born and raised in the Pacific Northwest, Laila gave up the forests of Portland to move to Boston to receive her Bachelors’ in both Brain & Cognitive Sciences, with a concentration in molecular neurobiology, and in Political Science, and a Master’s of Science in Political Science, at MIT.
 After graduating, she moved to Washington to work with the Department of Defense for two years before earning her PhD at Georgetown University.
+Now, she is happy to be back on the west coast in the Bay Area.
 She loves to travel, and is always looking for the next adventure.